Historic Places

 When: Friday, October 25, 6:00 PM Where: Pyeatte Stage; Old Cane Hill Rd., Canehill, AR 72717 What: Murder, Madness, and Mayhem: Tombstones that Tell Tales Join us for the third annual Cane Hill After Dark, an peek into the spooky side of the Ozarks.
 This year’s guest is Abby Burnett, author of Gone to the […]

-Photo by Russell A. Cothren November 17 – 23, 2024 Join Historic Cane Hill for a week of timber frame restoration in Canehill, Arkansas, in partnership with Heartwood School and the national Timber Framers Guild.
-The Colburn Barn, recently acquired by Historic Cane Hill, is a century-old barn once used on an apple-growing operation and […]
+Photo by Russell A. Cothren The Colburn Barn Restoration workshop previously scheduled for November 2024 will be held May 29, 2025 – June 4, 2025.
+Join Historic Cane Hill for a week of timber frame restoration in Canehill, Arkansas, in partnership with Heartwood School and the national Timber Framers Guild.
+The Colburn Barn, recently acquired […]